wjakob/hdrmerge/README.md

       the HDR merging process.
 If your camera does this, pass the parameter --fitexptimes to manually estimate the actual exposure times from the input set of images.

-      A subtle issue that one should be aware of is that many current SLR cameras have rather inaccurate shutters.
-Take a sequence of a still scene at identical camera settings, and you will notice that there is a perceptible amount of flickering when turning it into a movie.
-This is because the radius of your camera's aperture in each shot may vary by a random amount that could be as large as 5%.
-There are two workarounds: 1. shoot wide open, or 2. use a trick used by time-lapse photographers that is referred to as 'lens twist' or 'aperture twist' (search for these keywords online to find videos that demonstrating how it works)
+      A subtle issue that one should be aware of is that even professional-grade lenses from the big two SLR manufactorers tend to have rather inaccurate apertures.
+Take a photo sequence of a still scene at identical camera settings, and you will notice that there is a perceptible amount of flicker when turning it into a movie.
+This is because the aperture radius in each shot may vary by a random amount that could be as large as 5%.
+This is not not much of an issue if you're just doing video capture or still photography, hence lens manufacturers don't correct for it.
+But it can cause significant headaches in long capture sessions, where it introduces random intensity scale factors from image to image.
+There are two
+      workarounds: 1. shoot wide open, or 2. use a trick used by time-lapse photographers that is referred to as 'lens twist' or 'aperture twist' (search for these keywords online to find videos that demonstrate how it works).

     Step 3: Demosaic
       This program uses Adaptive Homogeneity-Directed demosaicing (AHD) to interpolate colors over the image.
 Importantly, demosaicing is done *after*